top of page

 Use Strong Passwords

-Always replace the default password with a strong one.
-Choose long, complex passwords and make sure each device has its own unique password.
+Always change the default password to something strong.
+Use long, complex passwords, and make sure each device has its own unique password.

 Keep Software Up to Date

-Software updates are frequently released for IoT devices to fix security vulnerabilities.
-Many devices update automatically, but it’s important to check regularly.
+IoT devices often receive software updates to fix security problems.
+Many update automatically, but it’s still important to check for updates regularly.

 Enable Data Encryption